15 braid hairstyle ideas for short, medium, and long hair

-This single French braid still stands out.
-It’s a streamlined and minimalist braid, and you get bonus points for keeping hair sleek and smooth on the opposite side of it.
+This single braid hairstyle still stands out.
+A French braid is a streamlined and minimalist braid, and you get bonus points for keeping hair sleek and smooth on the opposite side of it.
 Make sure the braid itself is puffy and textured, because it’s that contrast that makes this look so cool.
 Work a texturizing product, like Garnier Fructis Beach Chic Texturizing Spray, through the center section of your hair before you braid to get that gritty, matte look.

 No dexterity whatsoever?
 No problem.
-A single, basic braid woven all the way through your ponytail turns the gym staple into cool braid hairstyle that works as well for a date as it does the beach.
+A single, basic braid woven all the way through your ponytail turns the gym staple into a cool braid hairstyle that works as well for a date as it does the beach.
 To keep it looking polished, first pull your hair into a high ponytail at the crown of your head.
-No one will blame you if it’s all you wear in the summer.
+No one will blame you if this braid hairstyle ponytail is all you wear in the summer.